 Engaging in conversations in online channels:

 Aside from in-person opportunities, there are plenty of online resources you can use to reach SaaS leaders and experts.
 There are forums online for all different focuses within SaaS where experts and teams share what is working for them and you can directly engage.
 The Saas community is quite active online with sharing information.
-Forums like Y-combinator, Quora, Medium, Reddit, and Twitter are places to informally engage with other SaaS developers, managers, sales people, marketing leaders, and finance leaders to learn more about what other SaaS teams are doing and how they are responding to current events and trends.
+Forums like Y-combinator, Quora, Medium, Reddit, Twitter, LinkedIn and Facebook groups are places to informally engage with other SaaS developers, managers, sales people, marketing leaders, and finance leaders to learn more about what other SaaS teams are doing and how they are responding to current events and trends.
 SaaS teams and leaders often share their personal opinions and experiences on forums like this or share blogs from their teams on what’s next for their products.
 SaaS is particularly good at content creation.
 There is a lot of information out there in public forums like these.

 Engaging with (or becoming) thought leaders: